3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-router/react-router.md

 that we are using tell the `Route` to mount a `Home` component any time the browser sees a request to _exactly_ the '/' route.
 The `exact` prop is very important, so the browser doesn't show our `Home` page when we add any other paths after the initial `/`.

+**By Default, more than one route can be rendered at a time.
+We don't have a use case to show multiple routes, so we will wrap our code in a `<Switch>` component to make sure we only show the results of one route at a time.
+For more info about switch, check out [this link](https://reacttraining.com/react-router/web/api/Switch)**

 ### Passing Props to Routes
 * Now let's add some `props` to our `Home` component!
 On our banking home page, we'll want